moojigc/moojigc/README.md

 ## Hi
 ### Current
-I'm a Software Engineer III at Unite Us, a technology company that builds coordinated care networks of health and social service providers.
+I'm a Software Engineer at Unite Us, a technology company that builds coordinated care networks of health and social service providers.
 I focus on creating highly-scalable, distributed cloud-based applications.

 ### Background
 Prior to that, I was a software engineer at Salusion, where I developed a tech-based solution for Health Savings Accounts (HSAs) and Health Reimbursement Agreements (HRAs).